aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 Why did I do it this way?
 Why didn’t I just keep my first draft of the script and start it on a server with a `setInterval` of five minutes?

 Because I want reliable monitoring.
-I want to be able to deploy the job to a cluster of already professionally maintained Wix servers.
 At Wix, we have lots of prebuilt infrastructure for deploying reliable web servers with redundancy and I wanted to harness that infra.
-Plus, it's a basic principle of server development that you cannot set jobs on web servers that are supposed to be deployed with redundancy.
+It's a basic principle of server development that you cannot set jobs on web servers that are supposed to be deployed with redundancy.
 If you do, you'll quickly have more than one server running the job without you realizing it.
 In our case, that would result in duplicate data.

-Additionally, consider what happens when I modify the code and want to deploy an update.
+And consider what happens when I modify the code and want to deploy an update.
 If I had a script that just ran every five minutes, restarting the script would interrupt the interval calculation.
 Then I'd end up with duplicate data for part of one five minute period.
 I have more than enough errors in my app without my monitor falsely inflating the number, thank you very much.

  With the web server approach, I have a stable server cluster running my monitoring tool, integrated with our company's existing monitoring and system infrastructure, and I can deploy changes to it with no downtime and no hiccups to the interval.
 It runs every exactly every five minutes one some (probably virtual) server or another...somewhere.
 I just deploy my updates and they're picked up the next time the job runs.